willierushrush/willierushrush.github.io/_posts/2024-06-16-teichmuller-space.md

   - Complex analysis
 ---

 (It's summer 2024 and I haven't been writing anything meaningful in this blog in the last two years.
 I would like to think that graduate school and research in general has been keeping me busy for a while... but now that my graduate school era is over, there is no more excuse!)
 I have been thinking about Teichmüller spaces.
 What exactly are they?
 How are they relevant?
 Why should I care about it?
-Well, there are many questions you can pose, but let me just try to answer the first one here.
+Well, there are many questions you can ask, but let me just try to answer the first one here.

 Let me provide a little background.
 Every surface $S$ (let's say smooth oriented $2$-dimensional manifold) admits a complex structure.
 One can say that this follows from Newlander-Nirenberg theorem and the vanishing of the Nijenhuis tensor.
 Alternatively, you can pick a Riemannian metric $g$ on $S$ and show that $S$ admits isothermal coordinates, i.e. choice of local coordinates $(x,y)$ such that $g$ locally looks like $\phi(x,y) (dx^2+dy^2)$ for some smooth function $\phi$.
 In isothermal coordinates, transition functions are conformal (locally angle-preserving), hence it induces a conformal structure, which is the same as a complex structure on $S$.
-It is natural to ask what the space of complex structures of $S$ looks like.
-This gives rise to the notion of the moduli space of Rieman surfaces.
+It is natural to ask what the space of complex structures on $S$ looks like.
+This gives rise to the notion of moduli space of a Riemann surfaces.
 Often, studying the moduli space amounts to studying its universal cover, which is isomorphic to the Teichmüller space $\text{Teich}(S)$ of $S$.
-The existence of a natural complex structure and the richness of metric structures and compactifications of $\text{Teich}(S)$ is at the heart of Teichmüller theory.
+The existence of a natural complex structure and the richness of metric structures and compactifications of $\text{Teich}(S)$ are at the heart of Teichmüller theory.

-In this post, we will discuss five different yet equivalent ways of defining the Teichmüller space $Teich(S)$ of a surface $S$.
+In this post, we will discuss five different yet equivalent ways of defining the Teichmüller space $\text{Teich}(S)$ of a surface $S$.
 We will assume that $S$ is a genus $g \geq 2$ compact surface.
 (By the uniformization theorem, the moduli space of a non-hyperbolic Riemann surface is easy to describe.
-The notion of $Teich(S)$ when $S$ is non-compact, e.g. has punctures and boundary, can be generalized fairly easily, although there are a few technical subtleties...)
+The notion of $\text{Teich}(S)$ when $S$ is non-compact, e.g. has punctures and boundary, can be generalized fairly easily, although there are a few technical subtleties...)
 Any homeomorphisms between surfaces are assumed to preserve orientation.

 ## Via complex structures

 Complex structures on $S$ can be formulated as follows.
 Denote by $\text{Cplx}(S)$ the set of pairs $(Y,f)$ such that $Y$ is a Riemann surface and $f:S \to Y$ is a diffeomorphism.
 Each element of $\text{Cplx}(S)$ is often called a marking.
 We then consider the equivalence relation $\sim$ on $\text{Cplx}(S)$ where $(Y,f) \sim (Z,g)$ if and only if $g \circ f^{-1}$ is homotopic to a biholomorphism $X \to Y$.
 (Here, homotopy can be replaced with isotopy.
 This is something very special in two dimensions!)

-> **_Definition 1_** The Teichmüller space of $S$ is the set of homotopy classes of marked complex structures on $S$:
+> **_Definition 1:_** The Teichmüller space of $S$ is the set of homotopy classes of marked complex structures on $S$:
 $$
 \text{Teich}(S) = \text{Cplx}(S)/\sim.
 $$